- Milk Prices & Contracts

 UK Milk Utilisation

-- Milk utilised for liquid stood at 605m litres in May 2015, a decrease of 6m litres (1.1%) compared with the same month last year.
-Milk for cheese utilisation was 367m litres in May 2015 which was 5m litres (1.4%) down on May last year.
+- Milk utilised for liquid stood at 565m litres in September 2015, an increase of 7m litres (1.2%) compared with the same month last year.
+Milk for cheese utilisation was 293m litres in September 2015 which was 7m litres (2.2%) down on September last year.

-- Cream utilisation was down by 4.2% on May last year to 26m litres, while yogurt utilisation was up by 18.1% at 26m litres.
+- Cream utilisation was up by 1.2% on September last year to 26m litres, while yogurt utilisation was up by 1.4% at 23m litres.

 |Million Litres||Milk Used for Liquid||Milk for Products||Butter||Cheese||Cream||Yogurt|